Chamaecyparis, False cypress: planting, pruning and caring for

 Male and female flowering occur on same plant.
 Tiny male cones, greenish to yellowish, appear at twig tips and release pollen in March or April when female flowers develop at ends of other twigs.

 Globose cones are strobili, sometimes fleshy, less hard and smaller (about 1 cm) than in Cupressus.
-Scales, numbering four to ten depending on species, bear a small point on upper surface, a fold in species lawsoniana.
-They mature in autumn when scales separate to release winged seeds but persist on tree for long time.
+Scales, 4 to 10 depending on species, bear small point on top, a fold in lawsoniana.
+They ripen in autumn when scales open to release winged seeds but often persist long on tree.
 Seeds are released earlier than in Cupressus.

-Wood of false cypresses is fine-grained and durable, highly prized by Japanese for coffin-making, temples, lacquered furniture and prestigious houses.
-After extensive exploitation of Hinoki (C. obtusa), Japanese imported Lawson cypress wood from United States, contributing to decline of populations already seriously affected by Phytophthora.
-Strict regulations now require cleaning of tyres and footwear when entering these native forests.
+Wood of false cypresses is fine-grained and durable, much prized by Japanese for coffins, temples, lacquered furniture and prestigious houses.
+After heavy exploitation of Hinoki (C. obtusa), they imported Lawson cypress wood from United States, contributing to decline of populations already badly affected by Phytophthora.
+Strict regulations now require cleaning tyres and boots when entering those native forests.

 Chamaecyparis lawsoniana: scale foliage and globose cones